 Houses and apartments

-Finding a house or apartment may be one of the most important decisions that one will make when considering the move to The Hague.
-On the whole, Dutch houses are very compact and utilitarian.
-Similarily, appliances such as refrigerators and washing machines are smaller than in the US.
-Closets tend to be considered furniture and not a part of the house.
-Whether buying or renting, an expat will most likely work with a makelaar (Dutch for realtor) or a relocation agent.
+Finding a house or apartment will be one of the most important decisions you’ll make when planning your move.
+In general, Dutch houses are compact and utilitarian.
+Similarly, appliances such as refrigerators and washing machines are smaller than in the U.S. Closets tend to be considered furniture and not a permanent fixture in the house.
+Whether buying or renting, expats may want to work with a realtor (makelaar) or a relocation agent.

 The Dutch rent in three distinct categories:

-- Basic or unfurnished (ongemeubileerd): no appliances, no furniture, light fixtures, curtains, etc.
+- Basic or unfurnished (ongemeubileerd): no appliances, no furniture, no light fixtures, no curtains, etc.

 - Partly furnished (gestoffereerd): appliances only, and possibly no closets